Billing and Fees

 Rates, Charges, and Billing Information

-Adjustments to OMWD’s water service charges were approved at the November 18, 2020 board meeting.
-New charges became effective immediately.
+Adjustments to OMWD’s water service charges were approved at the March 17, 2021 board meeting.
+New charges will become effective on April 1, 2021.
 OMWD does not offer any discounted rate programs at this time.

 Agricultural Water Program